-Classical scrapie was not diagnosed in 2008 and was last detected in one flock in 2006.
-When the classical form of scrapie is detected, the whole flock is culled.
-With the exception of one classical scrapie case detected in fallen stock in 2006, all classical scrapie cases have been detected through examination of clinical cases or by follow up of contact flocks.
-As far as more than 122,000 sheep were examined since 2002, the prevalence of this type of scrapie is considered to be very low.
+Classical scrapie was diagnosed in 2009 in one case of fallen stock.
+When the classical form of scrapie was detected, the whole flock was culled.
+Additionally four sheep were found positive when examined after the destruction of the flock.
+As far as more than 135,000 sheep were examined since 2002, the prevalence of this type of scrapie is considered to be very low.

-The difference between the number of examined sheep from fallen stock (4,400) and the calculated number according to EU regulation No 2245/2003 (10,000), may partly be due the fact that about 60% of the fallen stock population die while on remote mountain and forest pastures.
-An additional explanation is that sheep and goat farmers are not informed of their duty to report to The Norwegian Food Safety Authority that all small ruminants that die, or are killed due to disease, on their farms.
+The difference between the number of examined sheep from fallen stock (4,139) and the calculated number according to EU regulation No 2245/2003 (10,000), may partly be due the fact that about 60% of the fallen stock population die while on remote mountain and forest pastures.
 In spite of this, the numbers of animals examined in the sheep fallen stock and slaughtered populations are sufficient to estimate the prevalences of Nor98 scrapie in these populations.